Chapter 1: The New Jacob

 Too late now.

 Breathing heavily, Hugo reached the summit, where a stunning vista spread out before him.
-The setting sun looked as if it might sink directly into the bubbling, erupting volcano.
+The setting sun looked like it would sink directly into the bubbling, erupting volcano.
 Wherever the thick lava hit the sea, huge clouds of steam churned up as the waves boiled away.

 It was one of the most beautiful things Hugo had ever seen.

-To the east, the calm sea hugged the green cliffs in a close embrace.
-Luminous streaks of shadow cast a purple radiance over the land.
-A tiny metal bird moved across the sky, glittering as it went.
+To the east, the calm sea hugged the green cliffs with their streaks of purple shadows.
+Far away, a tiny metal bird moved across the sky, glittering as it went.

 The plane circled around the Island in a few long arcs before heading on its final eastward course.

 Suddenly, with a heart-stopping motion, the plane lost altitude and plummeted towards the waves.
-Panicked, Hugo said, "Mother of God, help them."
+Panicked, Hugo whispered, "Mother of God, help them."
 The plane banked up sharply, as if some unseen hand had pulled it out of its stall.
-Its birdlike silhouette shrank to a dark spot against the distant blue haze, then vanished.
+Its silhouette shrank to a dark spot against the distant haze, and then it disappeared into the blue.

 "Dude," he whispered.

 They were really gone now: Kate, Sawyer, and maybe even Claire.
 Poor Claire.
-He hoped she wasn't still trapped on Hydra Island, and that she'd managed to get on board the plane after all.
-He'd last seen her taking cover behind some barrels on the Hydra Island dock as she fired carefully-aimed shots at Widmore's men.
+He hoped she wasn't still trapped on Hydra Island, and that Kate had managed to get her on board the plane after all.
+He'd last seen Claire on the Hydra Island dock, taking cover behind some barrels, firing carefully-aimed shots at Widmore's men.
 As Hugo struggled down the submarine ladder, he wondered where she had learned to shoot like that.

-Maybe Sawyer hadn't let Claire get on the plane.
-Kate wouldn't have stood for that, though, because she had moved heaven and earth to return to the Island to find Claire.
-Hugo had faith in Kate, because she'd already stood up to Sawyer once, when Claire had slipped out of the jungle like a ninja and pointed a gun at everybody.
-If Kate could get her way with Sawyer then, she could probably do it again.
+It crossed Hugo's mind that Sawyer might not have let Claire get on the plane, but he quickly pushed the thought down.
+Kate would have never stood for that, though.
+She had already stood up to Sawyer once, when they had found Desmond's old yacht.
+Claire had slipped out of the jungle like a ninja and waved her rifle around, but Kate talked everyone in to letting her on board anyway.
+If Kate had gotten her way with Sawyer then, she could probably do it again.

 Hugo waved at the space of sky where the silver plane had been.
 "Bye, guys.
 Go with God."